 - Monthly statements of earnings from previous distributors

-- Documents showing the split of ownership of any masters or publishing rights. (if you didn’t create the masters or write the songs by yourself)
+- Documents showing the split of ownership of any masters or publishing rights.
+(If you didn’t create the masters or write the songs by yourself)

-- If it’s a 360 deal, records showing ticket sales from shows, merch sales and vinyl sales.
+- If it’s a 360 deal, records showing ticket sales from shows, merch sales, and vinyl sales.

 Remember: You should always discuss any kind of advance deal or distribution agreement with your tax advisors and/or attorneys to ensure you understand the implications of any deal you may sign.